reddpy/crossmint_sample/samples/wallet_tx_send/EN_wallet_tx_send.md

   - Example code chains updated if needed (kept polygon but noted amoy for staging in comments/next steps).
 - **General Docs Sync**: Reinforced staging/testnet warnings (e.g., no mainnet on staging).
 No changes to core code as chains like polygon are ✅ for wallets.
 - **Enhancements**: Added "contact for ✱" CTA, full table link.
 Kept educational focus—now comprehensively accurate and scalable.

-This README is now fully synced with all provided docs (create/tx/send + chains).
-For GH, add a note: "Chain identifiers match exact Mainnet/Testnet Labels from Crossmint."
-Perfect for unblocking devs!